 APPETITES - poems on food, drink and sex (with recipes and photographs) by JULES NYQUIST

-You can find APPETITES in Albuquerque at BOOKWORKS, ACEQUIA BOOKS, TREASURE HOUSE BOOKS and PAGE ONE - all independent bookstores.
+You can find APPETITES in Albuquerque at TREASURE HOUSE BOOKS on the Old Town Plaza.

 In Minneapolis, MN you can find APPETITES at the Hennepin History Museum bookstore, 2303 Third Ave S.